 I use a combination of Lightroom and Photoshop to process my focus-stacked images.

 Starting in Lightroom, identify a focus-stacked sequence of photos.
-Edit one of those to your liking, making adjustments to color temperature, exposure, contrast, highlights, etc. This is also the point where I apply any lens correction, sharpening, noise reduction and spot removal.
+Edit one to your liking, adjusting color temperature, exposure, contrast, highlights, etc. This is also where I apply any lens correction, sharpening, noise reduction, and spot removal.

 Once the Lightroom edits are complete, synchronize the edits to the series of focus-stacked images.
-The final result should be a group of photos that are identical, other than their focus points.
+The final result should be a group of identical photos other than their focus points.

 Remove focus breathing with auto-align

 Most still camera lenses will exhibit some amount of focus breathing.
 Focus breathing is when the focal length of the lens changes when focusing at different depths.

 In your series of focus-stacked images, this may be subtle or it may be obvious.
 As focus changes, you will see that the images appear to zoom in or out.
 Sometimes it is a few pixels, but sometimes it is quite a bit more.
 This is entirely dependent on the lens that you used.
 Let’s look at an example.